 Why do abusers give gifts?

 When abusers give you gifts or follow up their abusive behavior with exaggerated apologies, they are grooming you.
 They are using this kind of superficial kindness to manipulate you into believing that they aren’t abusive, and instead, it is you who has problematic patterns that warrant such abusive treatment.
+This type of reinforcement that uses rewards and punishment to make you feel attached to your abuser is termed ‘trauma bonding’.

 How do you respond to abusive comments?